ljungmark/eggup-node/README.md

 ### Environment

 The application is runned on a Ubuntu machine with Nginx and Process Manager 2.
-Given that there are other application (that is not built on Nodejs) on the same IP address, a reverse proxy is utilized for routing.
+Given that there are other applications (that is not built on Nodejs) on the same IP address, a reverse proxy is utilized for routing.

 * [Nginx Reverse Proxy](https://nginx.org/en/)
 * [pm2](http://pm2.keymetrics.io/)